darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 ### Handling Inexact Component Bets

-We used the "Israel x Hamas ceasefire by August 31?" contract as a proxy for "Israel withdraws its ground forces from Gaza" however, the odds for both contracts can differ significantly.
-In general, a withdrawal implies a ceasefire, but a ceasefire does not necessarily imply a withdrawal.
-So we can assume that the probability of a withdrawal is less than or equal to the probability of a ceasefire.
+We used the "Israel x Hamas ceasefire by August 31?" contract as a proxy for "Israel withdraws its ground forces from Gaza"; however, the odds can differ significantly.
+In general, a withdrawal implies a ceasefire, but a ceasefire does not necessarily imply a withdrawal, so the probability of a withdrawal is likely lower than the probability of a ceasefire.

 We don't have a good way to estimate the probability of a withdrawal, but we can use the contract prices we have right now to figure what probability would